sony/nnc-plugin/manuals/Post_Process/XAI/AttentionEditor.rst

 that included in NNC.

-Left-click on the inference result image and select Plugin - Utils - Attention Editor (image) to launch the editor.
+Left-click on the inference result image and select Plugin - XAI - Attention Editor (image) to launch the editor.
 You can modify the Attention Map in the left pane and view the inference results in the right pane.

 .. image:: figures/AttentionEditor.png